Hyaenodon: Locomotion

+Initially, Hyaenodon was thought to have been a semi-plantigrade walker, however other experts considered it to have been a digitigrade.
+Due to the presence of relatively straight ungual phalanges, short phalanges, intermediate long metatarsals, cadually oriented olecranon, with a long olecranon, suggests Hyaenodon was a terrestrial animal.
+A 2003 study found that based on elbow morphology H. horridus was a cursorial predator and was the most cursorially adapted Oligocene carnivore sampled within the study.
+Furthermore, a 2025 study found that based on elbow morphology found that H. crucians and H. horridus were pounce-pursuit predators.
+Much like H. horridus, H. eminus, H. gigas, and H. pervagus were recovered as cursorial predators.
+Despite being a cursorial predator, Hyaenodon probably still tended to hunt within short distances.
+On the other hand, analysis on the bony labyrinth of H. exiguus suggests this species was semi-arboreal.

 Brain anatomy and senses

 While it has typically been assumed that Hyaenodon had a very massive skull, but a small brain, this has been called into question.
 Flink and colleagues found that Hyaenodon, had encephalization quotient of 0.36-0.37 and 0.42-0.46, for H. horridus and H. crucians respectively.
 This similar to basal and some modern carnivorans such as cougars, Hesperocyon gregarius, Hoplophoneus primaevus, and striped hyena and exceeding jaguars, Daphoenus, Hoplophoneus primaevus, and Eusmilus bidentatus.
-Their discovery found that hyaenodonts relative brain sizes overlapped with both extinct and extant carnivorans.
-The endocast of Hyaenodon stands out from other Hyaenodontoids as they had relatively high EQ, in addition to relatively gyrencephalic and neocorticalized brains, however the cause of the increase in EQ for the genus is still unknown.
-It is thought compared to Neogene carnivorans of similar size, Hyaenodon sense of smell washing as acute.
+Their discovery found that hyaenodonts had relative brain sizes that overlapped with both extinct and extant carnivorans.
+The endocast of Hyaenodon stands out from other hyaenodontoids as they had relatively high EQ, in addition to relatively gyrencephalic and neocorticalized brains, however the cause of the increase in EQ for the genus is still unknown.
+Despite having neocorticalized brains compared to other hyaenodonts, the neocortex of Hyaenodon was only moderately folded.

+The olfactory bulbs were found to have been large in Hyaenodon, suggesting smell was the primary method of finding prey.
+However, compared to Neogene carnivorans of similar size, Hyaenodon sense of smell wasn't as acute, which would've been disadvantageous in prey detection.

+Social behavior

+Due the small size of the neocortex, some experts proposed that Hyaenodon probably didn't hunt in packs.
+Further evidence to suggest it was a solitary predator was fossil evidence of defecation, as defecating on food was an indication of a solitary predator.